trifunminic98/flutter-diy-app/README.md

 # DIY Helper App

-**DIY Helper App** is a Flutter application designed to help users find solutions to various household problems using local data or AI-powered search.
+**DIY Helper App** is a DIY Helper App is a Flutter application in development, designed to help users to find solutions to various household problems using local data or AI-powered search.

 ## 🎯 Key Features
 - **Offline Search**: Provides solutions for common issues from a local database.